How Many Sets and Reps Are Best for Strength, Mass and Endurance?

-What is the recommended number of sets for gaining strength, endurance and muscle mass respectively, and how many reps?
+What is the optimal number of sets for gaining strength, endurance and muscle mass respectively, and how many reps?

 Is it better to do the maximum weight for that number of reps as far as possible or start lower and stay at that weight for the entire set?